 enhanced capacity to build and sustain long-term relationships with community partners

-the opportunity to mentor undergraduate and graduate students in the development of community-based partnership
+the opportunity to mentor undergraduate and graduate students in the development of community-engaged partnership

-There are a number of substantial course development and partnership project support documents available through the UC Berkeley Public Service Center, including:
+There are also a number of course development and partnership project resources available through the UC Berkeley Public Service Center, including: